blakegarretson/essentials/main.md

 ## Media Server

 - [Plex](https://plex.tv/): The best personal media server for steaming your media to your Roku, Fire Stick, smart TV, etc. Just tell Plex where you store your movies, TV shows, and music and it will do the rest, including downloading cover art and show descriptions.
-I actually run my Plex server on a Linux SBC now, so I don't technically need this on Windows anymore, but I'm keeping it on my list for posterity because it's really fantastic software.
+I actually run my Plex server on a Linux SBC now, so I don't technically need this on Windows anymore, but I'm keeping it on my list for posterity because it's really useful software.

 # Music & Audio